tehmoon/cryptocli/README.md

     - scp://\<path> `copy from/to sshv2 server`
     - s3://\<path> `copy from/to amazon s3`
     - kafka://\<host>/\<topic> `receive/send message to kafka`
+    - env:\<name> `read/write environment variable`
   - commands
     - nacl
     - ec
     - hmac
+    - scrypt
+    - pbkdf2
+    - compare # hashes 2 source of input then suble compare them. can specify hash function, doesn't use -in but uses 2 other options with no codec.
   - codecs
     - delete-chars:`characters`
     - aes-256-cbc[:`env password`]